- Search-based groups: you define criteria (like brand or category) and Algolia automatically selects matching items from your index.

 Composition rules and index rules

 Index rules apply to both the main results (organic results before group injection) and the group results.
-Both main and group results are based on subqueries to retrieve and rank the best matching or most relevant records.
+To retrieve and rank relevant results, Algolia runs separate subqueries for both the main results and each group.
 Each subquery can trigger index rules.
-A group subquery is based on the top-level query and filters and context of the conditions of the main results query, plus (AND) the filters specified in the group’s applied filters.
+Each group subquery combines the top-level query and filters from the main results, plus any filters you’ve defined specifically for the group.

 You can curate results (for example pin, hide, or further boost certain items) within a group using index rules that apply to the corresponding sub-query.